-Atmospheric carbon dioxide (CO2) levels reached an unsettling 400 parts-per-million (ppm) in late May 2013 at the Mauna Loa Observatory in Hawaii.
-The rise in atmospheric CO2 is a concern because it can cause the Earth to warm and ice to melt.
+Atmospheric carbon dioxide (CO2) levels reached an unsettling 400 parts per million (ppm) in late May 2013 at the Mauna Loa Observatory in Hawaii.
+The rise in atmospheric CO2 is a concern because it can cause the earth to warm and the sea ice to melt.

 The atmospheric CO2 amount can be pictured by first imagining a box with one million air molecules scooped up from the atmosphere.
 That box would contain 400 molecules of CO2; the remaining molecules would consist primarily of oxygen, nitrogen, and water vapor.
 The amount of CO2 in the atmosphere is slightly lower this month (July 2013) as vast areas of vegetation in the Northern Hemisphere take-up a few ppm in summer, only to release it again in winter.

 The Mauna Loa Observatory has measured atmospheric CO2 since 1958, and the average CO2 has risen steadily each year.
 Scientists know from studying air bubbles trapped in the ice sheets of Antarctica for the past 800,000 years that prior to the 20th century, CO2 only just touched 300 ppm.
 To obtain this data, they drilled over 3,000 meters (nearly two miles!) to extract an ice core from Antarctica at Dome C, one of the highest points on the continent.

 The same ice cores that trap air bubbles can also be used to learn about past temperatures.
 The ice core records show us that CO2 levels varied from about 200 to 300 ppm in large swings that took about 100,000 years.
 Scientists also infer the temperature over the whole Earth on average also swung by about 5° Celsius (or 9° Fahrenheit).